async-labs/builderbook/README.md

 ## What can I learn from this project?

-You will learn how to structure your project and build many intetnal and external API infrastructures.
+You will learn how to structure your project and build many internal and external API infrastructures.

 On the browser, the main technologies you will learn are: Next.js, React.js, Material-UI.
 On the server, the main technologies you will learn are: Next.js, Node.js, Express.js, Mongoose.js, MongoDB database.